Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Merton and are not the council.
 About us

-The Merton Council meeting on Wednesday 20 November 2024 saw the adoption of the borough's new Local Plan, which will guide future planning decisions and replace previous core strategies.
-The Council also approved amendments to its Contract Standing Orders to align with the Procurement Act 2023 and enhance internal governance, and adopted its Statement of Principles under the Gambling Act 2005 for 2025-2028, resolving to continue its policy of not issuing casino premises licences.
+The Merton Council meeting on Wednesday 20 November 2024 saw the adoption of the borough's new Local Plan, which will guide planning decisions and replace previous core strategies.
+The Council also approved amendments to its Contract Standing Orders to align with the Procurement Act 2023 and adopted its Statement of Principles under the Gambling Act 2005, including a resolution to continue its 'no casino' policy.
+Additionally, the Council approved an increase to the capital programme and its funding totaling £27.87m for the Affordable Housing Programme, which will deliver 93 new affordable homes across four sites.

 Adoption of Merton's Local Plan